Prompt

 API Keys and Configuration

 To use the prompt feature, you need to configure your API keys.
-AIScript supports multiple LLM providers.
+AIScript supports multiple LLM providers including cloud-based services and local models.

 Environment Variables